Google blogger penalties

 Google blogger penalties: death of the press trip?

 Google recently handed out ‘manual’ penalties (as opposed to those automatically applied as part of the fabled algorithm) to a large number of blog sites for promoting goods or services that were gifted to them without making it clear that the reviews and links were, effectively, paid for.
 Google’s line has always been reasonably consistent on what it terms to be “unnatural links”, but its advice now is fairly unequivocal:

 What is less clear, however, is how Google will differentiate between a blog and any other media website and if the advice above will be expanded to include sites belonging to all online publications.
 Will the search engine, for example, start penalising newspaper websites if they include ‘follow’ links in press-trip write ups?
-Chris McIntyre, MD of Expert Africa, suggests that the “credibility of the source” could be a deciding factor for Google, and the editorial quality of the newspaper site will win out.
+The MD of one tour operator I spoke to suggests that the “credibility of the source” could be a deciding factor for Google, and the editorial quality of the newspaper site will win out.
 That may be so but, on the credibility continuum, where would a top-quality blog site and a poor quality newspaper respectively sit?
 Would the blogger always be lower?

 I’m not sure there’s any intrinsic difference between a press trip provided free to a journalist and a jar of beauty cream given free to a blogger.
 If Google thinks the same way then we, in the travel industry, will need to start considering how we earn valuable SEO links in the future.
 A clue to that may lie in the fact that Google’s number two ranking factor is content.
 But what does this all mean for the press trip – the staple of many operators’ PR efforts?
 Is it dead or is there life in the old dog yet?